CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

 \subsection{Open-Set and Zero-Day Implications}

 The zero-day setting motivates a particularly important use of CSTS learning objects.
-Let $o^{(flow)}$ denote an interaction-state object centered on a focal network flow.
+Let $o^{(\mathrm{flow})}$ denote an interaction-state object centered on a focal network flow.
 Under CSTS, this object can be expanded to include: \begin{itemize} \item source and destination host state, \item associated process and credential context, \item one-hop or two-hop typed neighborhood, \item rolling behavioral summaries over multiple windows, \item provenance-aware missingness or visibility masks. \end{itemize}

-A reconstruction-based anomaly detector may score such objects by their deviation from learned benign or expected geometry, consistent with prior autoencoder-based anomaly detection approaches \cite{sakurada2014anomaly,zdt_flow}.
-A metric or contrastive learner may further organize the embedding space so that known malicious behaviors form structured regions while semantically novel behavior lies at greater distance from both benign and known-malicious manifolds \cite{zdt_metric,wilkie2026contrastive}.
-This gives CSTS a direct role in zero-day and open-set architectures: the substrate defines the object semantics and view validity, while the downstream objective shapes the geometry.
+A reconstruction-based anomaly detector may score such objects by deviation from learned benign or expected geometry, consistent with prior autoencoder-based anomaly-detection approaches~\cite{sakurada2014anomaly,zdt_flow}.
+A metric or contrastive learner may further organize embedding space so that known malicious behaviors form structured regions while semantically novel behavior lies at greater distance from both benign and known-malicious manifolds~\cite{zdt_metric,wilkie2026contrastive}.
+This gives CSTS a direct role in open-set and zero-day architectures: the substrate defines object semantics and view validity, while the downstream learning objective shapes the geometry.